Teaching in 2019

 PhD University of British Columbia | Diploma Biology Saarland University

 I graduated as a “Diplom Biologe” with a major in Zoology from Saarland University (Germany) in 1998.
 My thesis research focused on the spatial ecology of rare and endangered European wildcats (Felis silvestris silvestris).
 In 1999, I started my PhD with Bruce McLellan and David Shackleton at the University of British Columbia (Canada).
 My dissertation research focused on understanding the mechanisms underlying the decline of endangered mountain caribou (Rangifer tarandus caribou) and marked the beginning of my interest in ungulates and predator-prey interactions.
 Upon completion of my PhD in 2004, I was briefly affiliated with Justin Brashares’ lab at the University of California in Berkeley (USA) before commencing a two-year postdoc with Doug Armstrong at Massey University (New Zealand).
 From 2007 until 2010, I was employed as an Adjunct Professor in the Department of Wildlife, Fish and Conservation Biology at the University of California in Davis (USA).
 My affiliation with UC Davis continued until 2014.
 I joined the faculty in the School of Biological Sciences at Victoria University of Wellington in New Zealand in 2010 where I am currently an Associate Professor in Ecology and Conservation.
-I also currently am a member of the IUCN Deer Specialist Group and serve on the editorial board of Ecology and Ecological Monographs.

 I am both an ecologist and conservation biologist.
 Because of my strong commitment to conservation, my research is mostly applied, field-based, and data driven.
 Together with my students I have conducted research on five continents but now mostly work in North America, Southeast Asia, and New Zealand.
 I also aim to advance ecological theory and use modelling and quantitative statistical methods to do so.